 9. Telephone Consumer Protection Act (TCPA) and Do Not Call List (DNC)

 These rules regulate telephone communication including telemarketing, the use of automatic dialers, pre-recorded calls, text messages, and unsolicited faxes.
 The DNC prohibits the contact of those on the list.

 Why do loan officers need to know these regulations?

 First and foremost, you are legally obligated to comply with these regulations.
 They are designed to protect the consumer, but also to protect the lender.
 In addition, they can help you to track and improve your overall loan process.
 They allow for complete business transparency and help to build a relationship with your clients that, in the long run, can help to increase referrals and leads.

 While complying with these mortgage compliance regulations may seem time-consuming and frustrating, they create the foundation of a successful business.
 These regulations are in place to enhance the mortgage process and make it fairer and more transparent.
 Following these regulations will ensure your success and help drive more business to your door.

 We understand the desire to grow your business while still maintaining mortgage compliance.
-To learn more about the services we offer, check out our Fasttrack and Unfair Advantage™ programs today and let us help you boost your business.
+To learn more about the services we offer, schedule a strategy call today and let us help you boost your business.